Information and guidelines to keep your residing and campus addresses up to date.

 Your paycheck will be deposited on your payday unless payday falls on a weekend day or a holiday.
 If your payday is a weekend day or a holiday then your paycheck will be deposited on the first banking day after the weekend or holiday.
 For instance, if your payday falls on Saturday then your paycheck would be deposited on Monday, unless Monday is a bank holiday, in which case the deposit would be Tuesday.

-Departments with new hires and rehires beginning employment on or after April 1, 2010, must complete the Form I-9 electronically using I-9 eXpress.
-The I-9 must be completed with in the first three days of paid employment.
-Please refer to the Faculty and Staff Immigration Services website for more information or contact Denise Fuller, 319-335-2387, or Marianne Stratton, 319-335-2420.
+Departments with new hires and rehires beginning employment on or after April 1, 2010, must complete the Form I-9 in person with their department representative using the I-9 Management System.
+The form must be completed within the first three days of paid employment.
+Additionally, certain situations may require an employee to reverify employment eligibility (section 3 of Form I-9).
+Please refer to the Faculty and Staff Immigration Services website for more information or contact Payroll Services, Denise Fuller, 319-335-2387, or Marianne Stratton, 319-335-2420.

-For individuals who receive fellowship payments through the University of Iowa Payroll Department, review the Fellowship Payments rules that apply.
+For individuals who receive fellowship payments through the University of Iowa Payroll Services, review the Fellowship Payments rules that apply.

-Gift certificates of any amount given to an employee may have tax implications and should be reported to the Payroll Department.
+Gift certificates of any amount given to an employee may have tax implications and should be reported to Payroll Services.
+The Taxable Items Work Sheet for Payroll Services (pdf) can be used for the reporting.
+Gift cards cannot be given to reward employee performance.
+Gift cards given to an employee cannot exceed $100 within the calendar year.
 Please reference Cash Awards and Gift Certificates, University Operations Manual for additional information or contact Terri Hein, 319-335-2374.

 HR Transaction System